AIO vs Air Cooler – Which Cooling Type Is Best For Your CPU?

 Air Cooler Installation

 By now, you might be convinced that AIOs are clearly the superior option for cooling processors.
-They are quieter and provide better thermal performance, but it wouldn’t be fair to make a decision based on those factors alone.
-Let’s take a closer look at the practicality of these products.
+They are quieter and provide enhanced thermal performance, but it wouldn’t be fair to make a decision based on those factors alone.
+Let’s take a thorough look at the viability of these products.

-When purchasing a cooler, consider that you might need to install it yourself unless you ask a more experienced friend or pay a professional.
+When purchasing a cooler, consider that you might need to install it yourself unless you ask a more capable friend or pay a professional.

 Even if it is your first time and you need to follow instructions, it shouldn’t take more than five or ten minutes.
-It is straightforward, practical, and quick.
+It is simple, uncomplicated, and fast.

-Aside from that, there isn’t a lot you need to do.
+Aside from that, there isn’t much you need to do.
 If you wish, you can try adjusting the fan settings in your computer’s BIOS, but that’s all.
 No need for extra software.

 Liquid Cooler Installation

 AIOs, on the other hand, tell a completely different story.
-Even users with substantial experience sometimes have trouble installing these things into a case.
+Even users with considerable experience sometimes have trouble installing these things into a case.

 First, you will have to sort through several different brackets to find the ones that match your motherboard.
-You then need to screw the fans into the radiator, ensuring they face the proper direction while also making sure that the cables are positioned correctly.
+You then need to screw the fans into the radiator, ensuring they face the correct direction while also making sure that the cables are positioned appropriately.

 Once the brackets are installed, and the fans have been added to the radiator, you can start screwing in the pump.
-While working, the radiator will be in your way, making this task even more difficult.
-Screw the radiator into the case, and you are finally done.
+While working, the radiator will be in your way, making this task even more challenging.
+Screw the radiator into the case, and you are finally finished.

-No, wait, there’s more.
+**No, wait, there’s more**.
 You must also plug in the cables for the pump and the fans.
-If there’s RGB, you will need to plug in those cables in the relevant headers.
-If you want control over the RGB and other features of your AIO, you will also have to plug in a USB2 header.
+If there’s RGB, you will need to plug in those cables in the appropriate headers.
+If you want control over the RGB and additional features of your AIO, you will also have to plug in a USB2 header.

 This whole process can take hours.
 Once you are done, you may have to download the AIO’s software and do some optimizing there too.
-NZXT’s CAM software allows you to edit the fan curve, the RGB lighting, etc. Unfortunately, software like this is often buggy or broken.
+NZXT’s CAM software allows you to edit the fan curve, the RGB lighting, etc. Unfortunately, software like this is often faulty or damaged.

-This is one area where AIOs are seriously deficient.
-They are very unfriendly toward the user, so air coolers earn a point here.
+This is one area where AIOs are seriously lacking.
+They are extremely hostile toward the user, so air coolers earn a point here.

 AIO 2 – 1 Air Cooler